uditpandey01/MCASS/README.md

 ### Step 4: Test Your Changes

+1. run npm i
-1. Run `npx postcss src/index.css -o dist/csslib.css` to rebuild the CSS library.
+2. Run `npx postcss src/index.css -o dist/csslib.css` to rebuild the CSS library.
-2. Open `test.html` and add your new class to test its functionality.
+3. Open `test.html` and add your new class to test its functionality.

 ### Step 5: Remove Test Class